EwenG/muance/README.md

 ```

 Components are stateful.
 A Component is re-rendered when one of its props or local state changes.
-The value of components local state is bound to the `muance.core/*state*` var and can be used in the component body or one of its [lifecycle hooks](#lifecycle-hooks) methods.
+The value of components local state can be retrieved using the `(muance.core/vnode)` function and can be used in the component body or one of its [lifecycle hooks](#lifecycle-hooks) methods.

 Components local state is an [atom](https://clojure.org/reference/atoms).
 The atom is passed as a parameter to [event handlers](#event-handlers) and several of the component [lifecycle hooks](#lifecycle-hooks).
 Changing the value of the atom marks the component as needed to be re-rendered.